Vondert/Minterplace/README.md

    - Solana SPL token library: creating tokens.

 Using:
-You can try Minterplace just now!
-The DApp is available at this link:
 If you want to setup project locally, then follow steps from Installation module.

 Installation: